teppyboy/2048/README.md

 To move the tiles use the WASD key or toggle arrow key support in the game settings.

 ## Building
-To build this game, you must have Meson, Ninja, CMake, make, g++/clang++, SDL2, SDL2_mixer, SDL2_ttf, SDL2_image along with required headers installed.
+To build this game, you must have Meson, Ninja, CMake, make, g++/clang++ along with required headers installed, both MSYS2 (MinGW) and MSVC are supported.

 ```bash
 git clone https://github.com/teppyboy/2048